VA Home Loan: Pros vs Cons for Veterans and Military Personnel

 - Find a VA Home Loan Lender: A common misconception is that the federal government is the one who is lending you the money.
 In actuality, it is actually private lending institutions that give you the loan.
 The Federal Government through the Department of Veterans Affairs does, however, guarantee your loan which allows the private lender to give you very favorable terms on the loan.

 - Find your dream home: This is where Felix Homes comes in.
 You’ll work with one of our experienced Agents to find the right home for you.
 We’ll walk you through each step of the process and show you the latest inventory to hit the market.
 Once you find a home you love, we’ll leverage our technology to come up with an offer price and do all the negotiating on your behalf so you get the home for the best price.
-Once the paperwork is signed, we’ll provide you with a free local moving service so you don’t have to lift a finger.

 - VA Loan Processing: Once the offer is accepted, your lender will conduct an appraisal of the home and double-check all of your loan documentation including your credit, debt information, employment records, etc.

 - Closing: After the appraisal, all that’s left to do is close on your new home with the help of a title agent.
-Then, it’s time to sit back, relax and enjoy your new home.
+Then, it’s time to sit back, relax, and enjoy your new home.